Quotes of Pope Francis from his first year

 -"We need to go out, then, in order to experience our own anointing (as priests)...to the outskirts where there is suffering, bloodshed, blindness that longs for sight, and prisoners in thrall to many evil masters." - March 28, in a homily to priests on their mission.

--"Living on 38 euros a month - that was the pay of these people who died.
-That is called slave labour." - May 1, in a homily reflecting on the victims of the Bangladesh factory collapse that killed more than 1,100 people.
+-"Living on 38 euros ($50) a month - that was the pay of these people who died.
+That is called slave labor." - May 1, in a homily reflecting on the victims of the Bangladesh factory collapse that killed more than 1,100 people.

 -"Men and women of the Church who are careerists, social climbers, who use the people, the Church, brothers and sisters - those they should serve - as a springboard for their own ambitions and personal interests do great damage to the Church." - May 8, to a gathering of superiors general of orders of nuns from around the world.